Ons9Guidara/embedded-network-analyzer/README.md

 A lightweight network packet capture tool for embedded Linux, written in C using `libpcap`.
 It captures TCP and UDP packets, counts them, and computes total bytes in real time.

-This project is ideal for learning about embedded Linux networking, packet analysis, and real-time monitoring.

 ---